MFoster17/MP3-social-media-app/README.md

 Follow/Unfollow Users:  Explore and follow users to view their tweets in your feed.

-Real-time Feed Updates:  Experience real-time updates in your feed as users you follow post new tweets.

 Search Functionality:  Utilize the search feature to discover and interact with different users and their content.

 ## Key Features